+The USP of Metnet enables an operator to reduce the TCO of the backhaul network by as much as 75% compared with traditional solutions.
 As a uniquely self-organising wireless mesh network, Metnet requires 50% fewer radios and 1/3 the deployment time compared to classical PtP (Point-to-Point) wireless network deployment.
-This leads to a significant overall CapEx savings (with equipment, installation, RF planning and site fees all reduced).
-In terms of OpEx, reductions in site leasing, power, support, ongoing RF planning and optimisation resulting in positive savings when compared to classical PtP deployments.
+This leads to overall 42% CapEx savings (with equipment, installation, RF planning and site fees all reduced).
+In terms of OpEx, 34% is saved compared to classical PtP deployments due to reductions in site leasing, power, support, ongoing RF planning and optimisation.